-When the latest scheduling information UE sent indicates the TEBS equals zero and the UE has received the corresponding ACK on E-HICH, after continuing monitoring E-AGCH for a period of time configured by higher layers,

-UE may stop monitoring E-AGCH if the UE has no E-DCH data (including retransmission data) to transmit.
-The TEBS is described in [18].
+Otherwise, when the latest scheduling information UE sent indicates the TEBS equals zero and the UE has received the corresponding ACK on E-HICH, after continuing monitoring E-AGCH for a period of time configured by higher layers, the UE may stop monitoring E-AGCH if the UE has no E-DCH data (including retransmission data) to transmit.
+When the TEBS becomes larger than zero, the UE shall start monitoring E-AGCH after sending scheduling information indicating that the TEBS is larger than zero.